 Because you might have been doing it wrong this entire time

-There are 100’s of different types of razors with even more features that help you shave at the perfect degree or provide strips of aloe.
+There are 100 different types of razors with even more features that help you shave at the perfect degree or provide strips of aloe.
 The reality is that shaving isn’t complicated.
 You’re taking a very sharp blade, hopefully, and moving it across your skin to cut the hair.
 When you accept that reality, it becomes very easy to understand the proper way to shave.

 Preparation Is Key

-The most important part to shaving is what you do before you ever put the razor on your face.
+The most important part of shaving is what you do before you ever put the razor on your face.
 You always want to follow a few simple ideas to prevent irritation and unnecessary cuts.

 You wouldn’t cut your lawn if it was covered in tree branches and debris.
 The same applies to your face.
 The proper way to shave is to make sure you wash your face with your normal facial cleansers.
-This will help to remove the oil and dirt that naturally accumulate on your face from doing all those manly things you enjoy like, cutting down trees and bare knuckle boxing.
+This will help to remove the oil and dirt that naturally accumulate on your face from doing all those manly things you enjoy like, cutting down trees and bare-knuckle boxing.

-Nothing is more enjoyable than hot, steamy towel on your face when you’re at the barbershop.
+Nothing is more enjoyable than a hot, steamy towel on your face when you’re at the barbershop.
 But have you ever wondered why they use a hot towel before shaving?
 This is going to soften the hairs on your face and allows your razor to give you the closest shave possible.
 Warm up a regular face towel with hot water from the faucet, wring it out and apply it to your face.

 “Pro Tip – Use some lavender oil or Vicks vapor rub on the towel for a more soothing and relaxing experience”